dpastling/plethora/README.md

 Genomes site as specified in a sample\_index file.
 The script fetches all associated files with a given sample name and uses `wget` to download the files to the `fastq` folder.
 The script checks the md5sum hashes for each file against the downloaded file.
 The script exits with an error if they do not match.

-Alternativly, if you are not using the LSF queuing system, the script can be run manually like so:
+Alternatively, if you are not using the LSF queuing system, the script can be run manually like so:

 ```bash
 code/download_fastq.pl HG00250 data/1000Genomes_samples.txt